cristianprofile/testing-java1.8-features/README.md

 ========================

 Dates are new in java 1.8, simmilar to jodatime.
 A powerfull feature that will  let us to forget headache with old calendar´s api.
 Optional is a new object class that will prevent in our code to throw null pointers exception.
-Let me show you how easy is to use this new 2 features.
+Let me show you how easy is to use this new 2 features. (more info at  [Optional objetc in java 1.8](http://ticodificando.com/2013/04/24/jdk-opcional-objs/))

 - Testing new Optional object class on java 1.8 [Test Optional Example method](/java18-test-features/src/test/java/com/cristian/mylab/NewFeaturesTest.java#L24)
  - <tt>OptionalDouble flightDatePriceAverage = flightService.flightDatePriceAverage(flightCollection, date);